Skip to Main Content

 (2) NEUROSC 198B* or 199B

-**Students pursuing Departmental Honors must sign up for NEUROSC 198AB instead of 199AB.
+*Students pursuing Departmental Honors must complete NEUROSC 198A/B instead of 199A/B.

-• Poster required at the annual Neuroscience undergraduate poster session in May
+• Poster required at the annual Neuroscience Poster during spring quarter.

 Please see below for detailed guidelines on enrolling in Neuroscience research courses.